 MP for Gedling

-Michael Payne is the Labour (Co-op) MP for Gedling, first elected in 2024.
-He currently serves on the Public Accounts Committee (since October 2024) and has previously sat on a committee for the Public Authorities (Fraud, Error and Recovery) Bill in early 2025.
+Michael Payne is the Labour (Co-op) MP for Gedling, elected in 2024.
+He currently serves on the Public Accounts Committee, and previously sat on the Public Authorities (Fraud, Error and Recovery) Bill committee.

-Declares 13 financial interests, including eight miscellaneous entries; two entries for visits outside the UK; one entry for employment and earnings; one entry for employment and earnings – ad hoc payments; and one entry for gifts, benefits and hospitality from UK sources.
+Declared 13 financial interests: eight miscellaneous entries; two visits outside the UK; one earnings and earnings-ad hoc payments entry; and one gift, benefit or hospitality from UK sources.

 Generated 21 February 2026